New Form I-907 and I-129 Editions, Separate Check Policy, Streamlined Data Estimating Processing - (Orig. 05/31/22: UPDATED 1/3/23)

-There is also a new 05/31/22 edition of the Form I-129 to request O and P visa approval, among other categories.
+There is also a new November 2, 2022 edition of the Form I-129 to request O and P visa approval, among other categories.
 USCIS will continue to accept the 05/31/22 and 3/10/21 editions through February 26, but beginning February 27, 2023 will only accept the newest edition.
-Petitioners should make it a regular habit to utilize the very latest version of forms available via uscis.gov.
-There are no changes to the form's contents, so the sample O and P visa petitions in the Appendix remain the same at this time.
+Petitioners should make it a habit to utilize the very latest version of forms available via uscis.gov.
+There are no changes to the form's essential contents, so the sample O and P visa petitions in the Appendix remain the same at this time.
 The removal of Part 6 information on public benefits means that our posted template sections that are identified as Parts 8 and 9 are now numbered as Parts 7 and 8, respectively, on the very latest form.

-Please note that starting May 31, 2022, USCIS will not accept a single, combined fee payment when an applicant or petitioner files Form I-907 with another form, such as the I-129.
-The Form I-907 fee must be paid separately from other filing fees.
-Therefore, if a petitioner is filing a Form I-129 for an O or P guest artist visa and a Form I-907 to request Premium Processing Service, separate checks must be written for the I-129 fee and the I-907 fee respectively.
+Please note that as of May 31, 2022, USCIS no longer accepts a single, combined fee payment when an applicant or petitioner files Form I-907 with another form, such as the I-129.
+The Form I-907 fee must be paid separately from other filing fees with its own check.
+Therefore, if a petitioner is filing a Form I-129 for an O or P guest artist visa and a Form I-907 to request Premium Processing Service, separate checks must be written for the I-129 fee and the I-907 fee.
 While this has always been the advice of Artists from Abroad, USCIS is formalizing this practice and has stated on its website that if a petitioner or applicant submits a single, combined fee payment in future, USCIS will reject the forms for improper fee payment.

 Lastly, USCIS recently simplified and updated the manner in which it displays estimated processing times for visa petitions.
 Rather than displaying a large chart that includes multiple data points, including receipt dates of petitions, the estimated processing time now displays a single value estimating the processing time for a particular type of visa at a specific service center.
 Learn more about the simplified processing data here.